untrix/BPrivy/Plugin/README.win32.txt

 	.\firebreath1.7\prep2010.cmd .\plugin-win-src .\plugin-win-build -C C:\Dev\BPrivy\Plugin\plugin-win-src\BPrivy\CMakeInitialCache.txt
 	This will build plugin-win-build\FireBreath.sln.
 Some error is printed regarding not being able to process initial cache, but the project gets build with the system-boost libs anyway.
 10. Open FireBreath.sln in VC++ Express 2010.
 Verify (Right-Click BPrivy then Properties) that the libs in C:\Boost are being linked-  system, date_time and filesystem.
 11. Build the project called "ALL_BUILD".
+If you get an error saying that the PCH heap limit is exceeded and that you should use supply a higher /Zm value then do as recommended. (e.g. provide 'Additional Option' /Zm170 under C/C++->Command Line of the failed project)